HMS Augusta (1736)

 HMS Augusta was a 60-gun fourth-rate ship of the line of the Royal Navy, built to the 1733 proposals of the 1719 Establishment at Deptford Dockyard, and launched on 1 July 1736.

 Augusta was active in the Caribbean during the Seven Years' War.
 Arthur Forrest became the ship's commander in 1757.
 On 23 December 1757 she sighted an armed 9-ship French convoy off of Haiti, which was disguised under neutral Dutch flags.
 The convoy, led by the 32-gun Le Mars, wrongly assumed Augusta was a Dutch warship.
-Forrest fired a broadside at Le Mars that resulted in the ship's surrender, as well was the capitulation of the entire convoy.
+Forrest fired a broadside at Le Mars that resulted in the ship's surrender, as well as the capitulation of the entire convoy.
 Forrest and Augusta captured the 400-ton French ship Pallas after a 5-day chase in October 1758.
 The prize, laden with oil, wine, and other goods, was valued at over two million livres.

 Augusta served until 1765, when she was broken up.